-DBH also contracts with 29 treatment and recovery providers that provide services for adolescents and adults with substance use disorders (SUD).
+DBH also contracts with 24 treatment and recovery providers that provide services for adolescents and adults with substance use disorders (SUD).
 Thirteen of these providers are also certified to provide mental health treatment.
-Individuals who want to obtain SUD services go through the Access and Referral Center (ARC) or community intake sites operated by treatment providers.
-Beginning in FY20, all SUD providers were required to provide assessment, intake and referral services, unless approved for a waiver.
+Individuals who want to obtain SUD services go through the Access and Referral Center (ARC) or community intake sites operated by DBH certified treatment providers.
+Beginning in FY20, all SUD providers were required to provide assessment, intake and referral services, unless a waiver exemption is approved.
 During the intake process, clients receive an assessment to determine the appropriate level of treatment.